 I was asked many questions by AirAsia staff at Bangkok airport when I was going to Cambodia.
 I had to show my return ticket, hotel booking and they also asked for an invitation letter, which I didn’t have.

-so it was not easy as it seems on official websites and on Wikipedia. when I arrived at the airport, and the officer checked my passport, he saw many visas on my passport including US visa then he let me go easily.
+so it was not easy as it seems on official websites and on Wikipedia. when I arrived at the airport, and the officer checked my passport, he saw many visas on my passport including a US visa then he let me go easily.
 I’ve written the Cambodia evisa process in a different article.

 Airport to My Hotel

 Phnom Penh is the capital of Cambodia.
 I arrived there; the Airport is not very big.
-Outside the Airport, there are official taxis and tuk-tuk service.
+Outside the Airport, there are official taxis and a tuk-tuk service.
 The official taxi cost around $12 to the city center, and the Tuk Tuk will cost around $6.
 Cambodian currency is called “Riel,” and as of January 2019, 1 USD is equal to 4015 Cambodian Riel.
 It takes about 40 minutes from the Airport to the city center/downtown Phnom Penh.
 It can take less if traffic is not jam.

 Accommodation, Food & Transport in Phnom Penh